officialoghene/mini-cms/README.md

 # mini-cms
- a mini cms to automate building basic websites with php like todo, contact form kind of website
+ a mini cms to automate building basic websites with php like todo form, contact form and the likes